 19) Honorary Officers

-At the Annual General Meeting of the Charity the members shall elect from amongst their number a Chair, Deputy Chair, Treasurer and Secretary, who shall hold office from the conclusion of the meeting for the ensuing year.
+At the Annual General Meeting of the Charity the members shall elect from amongst their number a Chair, Deputy Chair, Treasurer, Secretary and Membership Secretary, who shall hold office from the conclusion of the meeting for the ensuing year.